sindresorhus/got/documentation/advanced-creation.md

 Type: `boolean`<br>
 Default: `false`

 States if the defaults are mutable.
-It's very useful when you need to [update headers over time](readme.md#hooksafterresponse), e.g. update the access token when it expires.
+It can be useful when you need to [update headers over time](readme.md#hooksafterresponse), for example, update an access token when it expires.

 ##### handlers